bachman-dev/wanikani-api-types/UPGRADE.md

 The following items were removed from Version 2:

-- All data types (e.g. `WKUserData`, `WKAssignmentData`, etc.), with the exception of subjects (see renamed items above), as they made testing type and schema validation more difficult, and were less likely to be used vs the entire object they were a part of; subject data types were kept as they are part of a discriminated union for mixed subjects returned from WaniKani.
+- All data types (e.g. `WKUserData`, `WKAssignmentData`, etc.), with the exception of subjects (`RadicalData`, `KanjiData`, etc.), as they made testing type and schema validation more difficult, and were less likely to be used vs the entire object they were a part of; subject data types were kept as they are part of a discriminated union for mixed subjects returned from WaniKani.
 - `WKCollectionParametersMap` and `WKPayloadMap`, which were only used by `validateParameters()` and `validatePayload()` respectively which were also removed (see below)
 - The type aliases `WKMaxLessonBatchSize`, `WKMaxLevels`, `WKMaxSrsReviewStages`, `WKMaxSrsStages`, `WKMinLessonBatchSize`, and `WKMinLevels` were all removed in favor of using their constant equivalents.
-- `WKResourceType`, as it's unlikely that code would need to use this union when working with the WaniKani API, ie these resources aren't gathered at once from the API
+- `WKResourceType`, as it's unlikely that code would need to use this union when working with the WaniKani API, ie these resources aren't gathered at the same time from the API
 - `WKRequestPostPutOptions` in favor of using `ApiRequestOptions` (formerly `WKRequestGetOptions`) for all request types, as all requests now only accept a `customHeaders` option instead of dedicated header options for `ifModifiedSince` and/or `ifNoneMatch` (see below)
 - `WKAssignmentRequests`, `WKLevelProgressionRequests`, `WKResetRequests`, `WKReviewRequests`, `WKReviewStatisticRequests`, `WKSpacedRepetitionSystemRequests`, `WKStudyMaterialRequests`, `WKSubjectRequests`, `WKSummaryRequests`, `WKUserRequests`, and `WKVoiceActorRequests` were all removed when the request factory was rewritten to use `public readonly` objects instead of accessors; these types were likely only used by the library itself
 - `WKReviewObjectdBase`, `WKReviewObjectWithAssignmentId`, and `WKReviewObjectWithSubjectId` in favor of directly expressing the union of allowed IDs under `ReviewPayload` (formerly `WKReviewPayload`)